swoodhull82/LabFlow/README.md

 ### Securing Personal Events in PocketBase

-For personal calendar events to be truly private and visible only to the user who created them, you must set API rules on the `personal_events` collection in your PocketBase Admin UI.
-While the application code filters events on the client-side, these server-side rules are essential for security.
+For personal calendar events to be private (or shared with specific users), you must set API rules on the `personal_events` collection in your PocketBase Admin UI.

 Navigate to your PocketBase admin dashboard, select the `personal_events` collection, and go to the **"API Rules"** tab.
-Set the rules as follows:
+The `user` field in the rules below refers to the `userId` relation field on the `personal_events` collection.

--   **List Rule**: `userId = @request.auth.id`
+-   **List Rule**: `userId = @request.auth.id || @request.auth.id IN user.sharesPersonalCalendarWith`
--   **View Rule**: `userId = @request.auth.id`
+-   **View Rule**: `userId = @request.auth.id || @request.auth.id IN user.sharesPersonalCalendarWith`
 -   **Create Rule**: `userId = @request.auth.id`
 -   **Update Rule**: `userId = @request.auth.id`
 -   **Delete Rule**: `userId = @request.auth.id`

-These rules ensure that a logged-in user can only interact with their own personal events.
+These rules ensure that a user can only interact with their own personal events, but can view events from users who have explicitly shared their calendar with them.

 ## Deployment Troubleshooting (GitHub Pages & PocketBase)